sudarshan2401/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit student operation behaves at each step.

 Step 1.
-A valid command `edit /s 1 /c CS2103T /nJohn` is given as a user input.
-This invokes `LogicManager#execute()`, which calls `EduTrackParser#parseCommand()` to parse the above command into command word `edit /s` and command argument `/s 1 /c CS2103T /nJohn`.
+A valid command `edit /s 1 /c CS2103T /n John` is given as a user input.
+This invokes `LogicManager#execute()`, which calls `EduTrackParser#parseCommand()` to parse the above command into command word `edit /s` and command argument `/s 1 /c CS2103T /n John`.

 Step 2. `EditStudentCommandParser` is initialised based on the parse results and `EditStudentCommandParser#parse()` is called. `EditStudentCommandParser#parse()` will call `ArgumentTokenizer#tokenize()` to identify all the prefixes such as `Index` of the Student being edited as well as the `ClassName` the student is supposed to be in. (ie. `1` and `CS2103T` respectively).
 It will also obtain an `ArgumentMultimap` of prefixes to their respective arguments (ie. `/n` is mapped to `John`).

 Step 3. `EditStudentCommandParser#parse()` then initialises and EditStudentDescriptor that stores the details to edit the student with.
-Thus, `EditStudentDescriptor#setName()` will be called to store `John Doe` as the `Name` to be edited.
+Thus, `EditStudentDescriptor#setName()` will be called to store `John` as the `Name` to be edited.

 Step 4. `EditStudentCommandParser#parse()` then initialises an EditStudentCommand with the `Index`, `ClassName` and `EditStudentDescriptor` as an argument. `EditStudentCommand#execute()` is then called, which creates a new `Student` and copies over the details to be edited from the `EditStudentDescriptor` into both the `UniqueStudentList` of the `Class` and `EduTrack`.